 This isn’t purely because many of the specialist tools we use simply don’t play nicely in the iOS environment (though it is a factor).
 It’s more than that.

-There are instead two main things that I think the should stop most advisers from considering something like a tablet as a viable laptop replacement.
+There are instead two main things that I think should stop most advisers from considering something like a tablet as a viable laptop replacement.

 Firstly, for the most part, tablets are not creative tools.

 What I mean is that the primary function of most tablets is the consumption of media, rather than creation.
-Sure, they're great for creating sketches or faciliating simple adviser-to-client conceptual demonstration free from the barrier of a keyboard, but when it comes to writing, putting together slide decks, editing documents or anything where you need to build from scratch or really work in the fine detail, I find they make things harder rather than simpler.
+Sure, they’re great for creating sketches or facilitating simple adviser-to-client conceptual demonstrations free from the barrier of a keyboard, but when it comes to writing, putting together slide decks, editing documents or anything where you need to build from scratch or really work in the fine detail, I find they make things harder rather than simpler.